Site icon Sancerres at Sunset

 Regular programming continues, and special holiday events range from Governor’s Palace balls to Christmas Eve gunfire.
 Grand Illuminations mark the season with music and fireworks.

-The taverns are open, with unique opportunities like wine dinners with Nation Builders.
-The crowds pick up as the season goes on.
+The taverns are open, with special holiday meals and unique opportunities like wine dinners with Nation Builders.

 December weather is unpredictable during the day; evenings are cold.
 Wear layers, and have warm outer clothing available.